You’ll fly jets, multi-engine aircraft or helicopters in air-to-air combat and human aid missions.

 UK citizen or holder of dual UK/other nationality

 Qualifications you need

-2 A-levels (at grade A-C) or 3 Highers or equivalent, plus 5 GCSE/SCEs at Grade C/2 minimum or equivalent including English language and grade B/1 in maths.
+2 A-levels (at grade A-C) or 3 Highers or equivalent, plus 5 GCSE/SCEs at Grade C/2 minimum or equivalent including English Language and grade B/1 in Maths or 5 SNEs at Grade 5 including English Language and Maths.
 Please note: the RAF does not accept A-levels in Critical Thinking or General Studies at any grade.

 Qualifications you can gain

 Whether or not you were born in the United Kingdom, you should have resided there for the five years immediately preceding your application.